hbctraining/scRNA-seq_online/lessons/seurat_cheatsheet.md

 ## [1] "RNA"
 ```

-We can access each assay as if the seurat object was a named list with double brackets:
+We can access each assay as if the Seurat object was a named list with double brackets:

 ```r
 seurat_integrated[["SCT"]]